Angina (Chest Pain)

 • Cardiac rehabilitation (if you qualify)

-These treatments will help reduce pain and discomfort and how often the angina pain occurs.
-They will also prevent or lower your risk for heart attack and death by treating the underlying cardiovascular condition you may have.
+These treatments can reduce pain and reduce how often you have angina pain.
+They can also lower your risk for heart attack and death by treating any other cardiovascular condition you have.

 Other conditions also can cause chest pain, such as: